 If digital is already operational, it makes sense to add in a print option or magazine to take your brand or business to the next level.

-Again, we come back to the importance of reaching a targeted audience.
+For advertisers: Again, we come back to the importance of reaching a targeted audience.

 And often this is part of a brand awareness strategy where longevity and engagement is key.
 It’s rare for consumers to be activated through just one advert – that’s expecting a lot of the consumer – but as part of a series and/or combined multi-platform campaign, it helps the consumers join the dots.